Blumlaut/EasyAdmin-docs/docs/plugins.md

 end)
 ```

-Of note is that all Permissions are prefixed with `easyadmin` automatically, so `your.custom.permission` becomes `easyadmin.your.custom.permission`
+Of note is that all permissions are prefixed with `easyadmin` automatically, so `your.custom.permission` becomes `easyadmin.your.custom.permission`

-You can then use the permission you added by simply checking it Server-Side using `DoesPlayerHavePermission(source, "easyadmin.your.custom.permission")` or Clientside using `permissions["trainer.noclip.player"]`, these will return a true/false boolean.
+You can then use the permission you added by simply checking it server-side using `DoesPlayerHavePermission(source, "your.custom.permission")` or clientside using `permissions["your.custom.permission"]`, these will return a true/false boolean.

 ## Recieving Events